DataManagementLab/wannadb/README.md

 - `wannadb`, `wannadb_parsql`, and `wannadb_ui` contain the implementation of ASET and the GUI.
 - `scripts` contains helpers, like a stand-alone preprocessing script.
 - `tests` contains pytest tests.
+- `wannadb_web` contains the code base for the backend of WannaDB.

 ### Architecture: Core